 Luís María R. Calingo (Ph.D., University of Pittsburgh, 1984) is the 9th President of Holy Angel University in Angeles City, Philippines.
 He returned to his country of birth after completing his term as the 13th President of Woodbury University in Burbank, Los Angeles and San Diego, California.
 Dr. Calingo is an educator whose background in higher education is extensive and varied, with most significant success in academic turnaround and institution-rebuilding environments.
 He has held senior administrative positions in higher education, spanning over 20 years, in the USA and Southeast Asia.
 His distinctive competencies are in strategic planning, quality assurance, comprehensive internationalization, external relations and fund-raising, and development of interdisciplinary academic programs.

 Fred Ayala is a Managing Director and Member of the Management Committee of Ayala Corporation, one of the leading business groups in the Philippines.
-He is the Chief Executive Officer of AC Education, Ayala Corporation’s holding company for its education initiatives, including Affordable Private Education Center, Inc. (APEC Schools), the country’s largest chain of high schools with over 16,000 students, and University of Nueva Caceres (UNC), one of the leading universities in the Bicol region with over 8,000 students.
+He is the Chief Executive Officer of AC Education, Ayala Corporation’s holding company for its education initiatives, including Affordable Private Education Center, Inc. (APEC Schools), the country’s largest chain of high schools with over 16,000 students, University of Nueva Caceres (UNC), one of the leading universities in the Bicol region with over 8,000 students, and National Teachers College, the first private college in the country to offer a BS Education degree, with approximately 10,000 students.
 AC Education’s goal is to deliver high-quality, affordable education that equips its graduates with real-world skills for employability.
-Fred is also a Trustee of Ayala Foundation and the Philippine Business for Education (PBEd), and a member of the Global Advisory Board of the Humanitarian Innovation Initiative at the Watson Institute for International and Public Affairs, Brown University, as well as Brown Alumni Area Co-Chair.
+Fred is also a Trustee of the Ayala Foundation and the Philippine Business for Education (PBEd), and a member of the Global Advisory Board of the Humanitarian Innovation Initiative at the Watson Institute for International and Public Affairs, Brown University, as well as Brown Alumni Area Co-Chair.
 He is a graduate of Brown University (BA, Economics and Development Studies, ’82) and Harvard University (MBA, ’87).